 Logistic Regression

-Logistic Degrees models are used in Binary classification and multi-classification.
+Logistic Regression models are used in Binary classification and multi-classification.
 They are widely used in email categorization, disease detection, fraud detection, and text emotion analysis